giantswarm/docs-indexer/README.md

 ## Configuration

-The following environment variables are supported for configuration:
+The following environment variables are required for configuration:

+- `ELASTICSEARCH_ENDPOINT`: URI for the Elasticsearch API endpoint
+- `HUBSPOT_API_KEY`: Hubspot API key for blog indexing.

+These environment varilables may be set in order to override defaults, especially for development:

 - `REPOSITORY_BRANCH`: Defaults to `master`
 - `REPOSITORY_SUBFOLDER`: Only look into this path within the repository for indexable content
-- `KEEP_PROCESS_ALIVE`: If set, the process keeps running (sleeping forever) when the job is finished.
-- `ELASTICSEARCH_ENDPOINT`: URI for the Elasticsearch API endpoint
 - `APIDOCS_BASE_URI`: Base URI for API documentation.
 Should be `https://docs.giantswarm.io/api/`.
 - `APIDOCS_BASE_PATH`: Should be `/api/`
 - `API_SPEC_FILES`: Comma separated list of YAML files to fetch for the OpenAPI spec

-The search mapping for the documents created can be found in `docs_mapping.json`.

 ## Usage